phyunsj/mqtt-rule-engine/README.md

 ## Introduction

 Exploring an idea to apply user-defined rule(s) on published MQTT messages.
+The main purpose is to manage MQTT messages before it reaches Cloud Platform.

 ## Rule